French Harpsichordists of the

-This workshop will take place in the Barn at the renowned Flint Collection of Keyboard Instruments.
+This course is a unique opportunity for student to explore the art of a beautiful touch on antique harpsichords at the renowned Flint Collection of Keyboard Instruments.
 Participants will attend six masterclasses and have the opportunity to practice on antique instruments from the collection.
-Complementing the workshop will be lectures and a final public concert presented by all the participants.
+Complementing the workshop will be lectures and a final public concert presented by all participants and a recital by Olivier Baumont following the course.
 Space is limited, so apply as early as possible.

 Admission is by recorded audition only and space is very limited.
 All admitted students will have practice time on antique harpsichords from the Flint Collection.